 I used to hate weddings.

-Until it occurred to me that maybe the reason I hated weddings so much was because they weren't mine.
-Unbridled by any rules of "tradition" or notions of what a wedding should or shouldn't be, I realized that it *could* be anything I wanted.
-And I wanted it to be AWESOME.
-I wanted it to be the wedding that, years later, as my guests were at some standard, run-of-the-mill, boring wedding, they'd wistfully tell everyone within earshot about the coolest wedding they'd ever been to, and then secretly hate their lives for having to be at a crappy one and want to go home.
+Until it occurred to me that maybe the reason I hated weddings so much was because they all seemed so...generic.
+Romantic couple, goofy couple, nerd couple, religious couple, somehow they all sounded and felt EXACTLY.
+THE.
+SAME.
+But this time, I reasoned, *I* would be writing the script.
+Unbridled by any rules of "tradition" or notions of what a wedding should or shouldn't be, I realized that it *could* be anything Mary and Brian wanted.
+And they wanted it to be AWESOME.
+They wanted it to be the wedding that, years later, as their guests were at some standard, run-of-the-mill, boring wedding, they'd wistfully tell everyone within earshot about the coolest wedding they'd ever been to, and then secretly hate their lives for having to be at a crappy one and want to go home.

 And so, here I am: your one-stop, NYC, low-budget, alternative, D.I.Y., offbeat, gothic, gay/lesbian/bisexual/transgendered, steampunk, rock and roll, Halloween, cosplay, comicon, sci-fi, nerd, punk and generally left-of-center wedding planner and non-denominational Reverend.